Fahmula/nexus-tuner/README.md

 > [!TIP]
 > On your IPTV service, select all the channels that correspond to the regions and languages you want to include in your unified playlist.
-> You will map specific sources to your configured logical channels in `NexusTuner`.
-Perform only the bare minimum filtering on your IPTV
+> You will map specific sources to your configured logical channels in `NexusTuner`, perform only the bare minimum filtering on your IPTV
 > service (e.g. only US channels) for the best experience.

 * Open a web browser and navigate to the `NEXUS_URL` and `NEXUS_PORT` you configured (e.g. `http://192.168.1.100:4040`).